 3D Working Drawings

 We work in 3D the majority of the time and create all our working details in 3D as the example below.
+You can see how this benefits clients here.

 Traditionally, working details have always been drawn in 2D because it was easier.
 However because we are using Building Information Modelling (BIM), we effectively build the building inside the computer software first, so that when its built on site, as many of the problems have been resolved as possible.
 If we can draw the construction in 3D, then we know its buildable.